SeungMin-Song/CENG319A2/README.md

 # ViewSwitcher - by.
 Seung Min Song
 ## The Intoduction

 On Android, ViewSwitcher is a subclass of ViewAnimator used for switching between views.
 Element of the transition widget that helps to add a transition to the view.
 It is primarily useful for animate views on the screen.
 ViewSwitcher smoothly transitions between two views (e.g. TextView, ImageView or any layout), so it provides a way to switch from one view to another with proper animation.
 You can use the factory or add your own to create a view for the ViewSwitcher widget.

+ViewSwitcher just can get 2 views in one viewSwitcher.
+If you include more than 2 views in one ViewSwitcher, it will show eorror message even if build is fine.

 ## The History

+I cannot find specific intoruduced date.
+ViewSwicher is subclass of VuewAnimater.
+It's origin is java.lang.Object.

 ```
 java.lang.Object